-C2R copied this article from the internet, and found it very informative about training your new dog!
+We found this on the internet – very informative about training your new dog!

 Resource guarding is when a Beagle reacts when they perceive a threat to a valuable resource in their possession.
 The Beagle feels they are about to lose something and takes action to keep it.
 Resource guarding does not always have to end with growling, lunging, biting, or fighting.
 Patricia McConnell defines it well, as “any behavior that discourages another to take, or get too close to, an object or valued area in the dog’s possession.”
 This behavior could be as simple as a look, head turn, or slight baring of the teeth.